Code with Chompers

 • Provide guidance on how computing skills can be applied in various fields, such as science, art, and engineering.

-• Working with children and teenagers across different age groups.
+• Working with children across different age groups.

 • Collaborating with faculty at Meadville public schools.